Ross School

 Graduates

-Summary: The Ross School Class of 2017 received 335 acceptances to 161 different colleges and universities in five different countries as well as $4.6 million dollars in merit scholarships.
+Summary: The Ross School Class of 2023 received 208 acceptances to 111 different colleges and universities, as well as over $1.9 million in merit scholarships.

 College Information